 Never outspoken, Lopez was a good player and a good teammate everywhere he played.
 Fans like to see clutch hitters, especially those who can hit home runs, and hard-hitting Hector, with his brown eyes, black hair, and pleasant personality, became a fan favorite in Kansas City.

 In May 1957, during a season in which he hit a career-best .294 with 19 doubles, four triples, and 11 home runs, Lopez fell into a slump.
 Boudreau, who was later replaced by Harry Craft, benched the Panamanian for a few games.
-On June 15, back in the lineup in New York against the Yankees, Lopez began a 22-game hitting streak that lasted until the Red Sox shut him down on July 16.
-Averaging .258 before the streak, Hector went 36-for-82, an impressive .439 mark.
+On June 15, back in the lineup at home against the Yankees, Lopez began a 22-game hitting streak that lasted until the Red Sox shut him down on July 16.
+Averaging .256 before the streak, Hector went 36-for-83, an impressive .434 mark.

 “I had four good years with Kansas City,” Lopez recalled in 2003.
 “You get better when you can play every day.
 Either you get better, or you get worse.
 I kept getting better, and I got help from some good guys.
 Veterans like Suitcase Simpson, they knew the game.
 They helped me.
 When I was at St. Hyacinthe in 1951, I roomed with Connie Johnson, who later pitched in the majors.
 Connie taught me a lot about hitting good pitching.
 In 1952 I roomed with Joe Taylor, who also made it to the majors, and Al Pinkston, who was a good minor leaguer.
 These guys would talk, and I would just listen and learn.
 Wherever I went, the veterans would talk, and I would listen.”